pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 ### Availability

-- The Data Migration feature is available only for **TiDB Dedicated** clusters.
+- The Data Migration feature is available only for **TiDB Cloud Dedicated** clusters.

 - The Data Migration feature is only available to clusters that are created in [certain regions](https://www.pingcap.com/tidb-cloud-pricing-details/#dm-cost) after November 9, 2022.
 If your **project** was created before the date or if your cluster is in another region, this feature is not available to your cluster and the **Data Migration** tab will not be displayed on the cluster overview page in the TiDB Cloud console.